Physical Therapist Assistant

 You are at risk if you have been convicted of a prior felony and/or some misdemeanors.
 You may not be able to participate in clinical education experiences at some hospitals or other clinical sites; therefore preventing you from completing the program.
 A criminal record may also prevent you from obtaining a license or certificate in your chosen healthcare profession.

 All applicants accepted to Rhodes State College must be able to meet the technical standards of the program of study for which they enroll.
-Students are asked to review the standards and to sign a form certifying that they have read, understand, and are able to meet the standards.
-Students are to be provided the technical standards information upon selection of their program of study.
-A list and more detailed explanation is available on page 48-49 of the College catalog.
+Students are asked to review the standards and to sign a form certifying that they have read, understood, and are able to meet the standards.
+Students are provided the technical standards information upon selection of their program of study.
+A more detailed explanation is available in the General Prep Manual.

 For More Information, Contact: